I opened my front-door to find this fucking painting. The same one hanging in my room since I was 10.

-And this picture, this insult to the eye encapsulates all that to me.
+And this picture, this insult to the eye, encapsulates all that to me.

-And yet, somehow I couldn’t toss it out onto the street… The idea of some other Uni students picking it up dressing their bare walls with my memories didn’t sit right.
+And yet, somehow I couldn’t toss it out, onto the street… The idea of some other Uni students picking it up dressing their bare walls with my memories didn’t sit right.

 So I carried it inside and stuffed it behind the couch like the dirty, complex, ugly secret that it was.

-It was the closest thing I had to a photo-album of the time, all so vivid inside my mind.
+I guess, it was the closest thing I had to a photo-album of the time, all so vivid inside my mind.